 - A story must accompany the artwork.
 Tell that story, whether fictional or true, in 100 words or less (this should be submitted as a word doc)

 - 2D art: 16”x16” works on paper or unstretched canvas.
 No framed work.
-All styles welcome (figurative, abstract, landscape, mixed-media, traditional, experimental, conceptual, prints, paintings, drawing, others)
+All mediums and styles welcome (figurative, abstract, landscape, traditional, experimental, conceptual, prints, paintings, drawing, quilts, collage, or others)

 - International artists (curently living and working outside the U.S.) will have .jpg images of artwork projected in the gallery during the exhibition.